jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

 ---
-title: Utilising data structures in memory
+title: Data structures in memory
 nav_order: 2
 parent: ADTs and Algorithms in C++
 ---

-# Utilising data structures in memory
+# Data structures in memory

+## Storage duration and scope

+All variables have a _storage duration_:

++ Automatic storage duration
++ Static storage duration
++ Dynamic storage duration

+Which part of the application over which a variable name is valid is known as _scope_.
+Any reference to the variable that is legal is phrased as __in scope__, at which point the variable can be used in an expression.

 Memory addresses are zero-based.
-Memory is partitioned into code, stack and heap sections.
+Memory is partitioned into code, __stack__ (stack frame or activation record) and __heap__ (free store) sections.

-# The stack
+Variables declared in a block (of curly braces) are __automatic variables__ (have automatic storage duration), and are in scope when they are declared up to the end of the closing brace.
+Such variables are stored on the stack.
+Systems are given a default stack size, typically of the order of megabytes.
+Variables out of scope are automatically removed from the stack, so any reference to them will cause a runtime error.
+An automatic variable can be declared with the keyword _auto_ but this is not necessary as it is implied.

-At compile-time, variables local to `main()` are allocated statically (known, fixed amount of data).
-Other function calls are allocated a portion of the _stack_ (called the stack frame or activation record) on a LIFO basis.
+Other function calls that declare variables are allocated a portion of the stack on a LIFO basis.
 The term stack relates to how functions stack on top of each other as they are called.
 When a function returns, its stack frame is cleared automatically.

-# The heap (The Free Store)
+Variables declared in ```main()``` have global scope (or file scope) and are classed as __static variables__ (have static storage duration).
+Such variables are also placed on the stack.
+It is also possible to declare __any__ variable as static with the keyword _static_, which means the variable will be in scope for the entire duration of the application.

+Variables that may or may not have definite size (e.g. arrays) are handled as __dynamic variables__ and are handled with dynamic storage duration.
+For many applications, having control over memory usage is preferred.
+Dynamic variables are located on the heap and referred to by pointers, which themselves reside on the stack.
-The _heap_ is a randomly arranged portion of memory where data resides in randomly allocated heaps.
+The heap is a randomly arranged portion of memory where data resides in randomly allocated heaps.
 Data which utilises the heap must be allocated and de-allocated (to prevent memory leaks).

+## Pointers

 Programs do not access heap memory directly.
 They can access them with pointers indirectly.